What is Ukioy-e?

 Shinsho Woodblock Print

-Ukiyo e print method showing multiple color overlays by Shinsho circa early 19th century
+Ukiyo-e print method showing multiple color overlays by Shinsho circa early-19th century.

 During the sixteenth and seventeenth centuries, ukiyo-e began as hand-painted scrolls and screens of everyday life.
 Paintings often depicted popular recreations and entertainment, such as street dancing, cherry blossom viewing, and festivals, and beautiful women engaged in leisurely pursuits.
 Previously, most painters had been commissioned to do religious paintings, illustrations on courtly hand scrolls, or seasonal scenes.
 In contrast, this new ukiyo-e painting greatly appealed to the chonin—a social class of merchants and craftsmen (literally “residents of the block” or townspeople).
 In order to meet the increasing demand, ukiyo-e began to be mass-produced using carved wooden blocks at the end of the seventeenth century, due to its greater affordability.